Annual Leave in Morocco 2026: Duration, Calculation and Rights

 Share

-Key takeaways: Every employee with 6 continuous months of service with the same employer is entitled to paid annual leave of 1.5 working days per month (18 days/year).
+Key takeaway: Any employee with 6 months of continuous service with the same employer is entitled to paid annual leave of 1.5 working days per month (18 days/year).
 Minor employees receive 2 days per month (24 days/year).
-Seniority bonuses apply, and a compensatory allowance is due upon termination.
-Non-compliance exposes the employer to fines of 300 to 500 MAD per employee.
+Seniority bonuses increase the entitlement, and a compensatory allowance is due upon termination of the employment contract.
+Failure to comply with these provisions exposes the employer to fines of 300 to 500 MAD per employee.

 The right to paid annual leave is governed by Articles 231 to 268 of the Labour Code (Law 65-99).
 To qualify, the employee must have completed at least six months of continuous service with the same employer (Art.
 231).

-The reference period runs from 1 July of the previous year to 30 June of the current year.
-Absences due to illness (up to 180 days), work-related accidents, maternity leave, and public holidays are treated as effective working days.
+The reference period runs from July 1 of the previous year to June 30 of the current year.
+Absences due to illness (up to 180 days), work-related accidents, maternity leave, and public holidays are treated as effective working periods.

-Under Article 232 of the Labour Code, annual leave is set at 1.5 working days per month of service, i.e. 18 working days per year.
+In accordance with Article 232 of the Labour Code, annual leave duration is set at 1.5 working days per month of service, i.e. 18 working days per year.

-Working days include all days of the week except the weekly rest day (usually Sunday) and legal public holidays.
+Working days include all days of the week except the weekly rest day (generally Sunday) and legal public holidays.

 Minor employees: 2 days per month

-Employees under 18 years of age are entitled to an increased duration of 2 working days per month of service, i.e. 24 working days per year (Art.
+Employees under the age of 18 are entitled to an increased duration of 2 working days per month of service, i.e. 24 working days per year (Art.
 232).

 Seniority bonus

-Article 232 provides for additional leave based on the employee’s seniority:
+Article 232 provides for an increase in leave duration based on the employee’s seniority:

 5 to 10 years+ 1.5 days